thewoodfish/property_oracle/README.md

 -  `Make enquiry about a property`
 <img src="https://github.com/thewoodfish/property_oracle/blob/main/public/img/screenshot-6.png" style="width: 700px">

+### BlockChain Node
+The code running on a Property Oracle node can be found here at -> https://github.com/thewoodfish/property-oracle-node

 So all in all, even though your physical documents can be duplicated or falsified by scammers, once you fill your document using property oracle and get the right authority to sign it, 😁 YOU MY FRIEND, ARE VERY SAFE, FOREVER!

+Thank you for your time!